opendp/tumult-docs/public/analytics/dev/_sources/tutorials/simple-transformations.rst.txt

    +-----+

-In this query, we first we filtered the data to only include rows where the age was less than 18, and then counted the total number of records.
+In this query, we first we filtered the data to only include rows where the age was less than 18, and then counted the total number of rows.
 More complicated filters are also supported: Tumult Analytics filters support the same syntax as `Spark SQL <https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-where.html>`_.